datacite/gmover/README.md

 ### Run the main script

 Required parameters are group email address and mbox filename.
+Use the `-v` flag for verbose output, and `-h` for help.

 ```
 python gmover.py -g test@example.org -f example.mbox